 Thank you so much to these visitors for sharing their stories!
 We find that these personal connections add so much to the tour experience for all visitors, but we also learn new things about the Yard all the time, and we are indebted to these folks for their generosity, as well as for their and their families’ service to their country.
 Throughout the summer, we’ll be sharing here more of the memories and stories that these very special visitors to the Brooklyn Navy Yard have shared with us over the years.

-And you can hear more voices from the Yard from the ongoing oral history project by the Brooklyn Historical Society and the Brooklyn Navy Yard Center at BLDG 92; you can listen to excerpts here, find more clips in the BLDG 92 exhibits, and we play many different oral history clips on all of our bus tours.
-If you would like to submit your own stories of the Yard, you can find more information about contributing to the BLDG 92 database here.
+And you can hear more voices from the Yard from the ongoing oral history project at the Center for Brooklyn History.
+If you would like to submit your own stories of the Yard, you can find more information about contributing to the Brooklyn Navy Yard Archive by contacting us.